WHAT IS FBA?

 You would use LTL when you do not need an entire trailer for your shipment.
 On the other hand, you would use FTL if your products need a full trailer.

-Don’t worry, this guide covers this topic later on.
+Don’t worry; this guide covers this topic later on.
 For now, let’s dive deeper into FBA shipping.
 Regardless of whether you use FTL or LTL, you will need to place your products on a pallet.
-This is how you do it:
+Keep reading to learn how to ship to Amazon FBA.

-There are many important rules to follow when it comes to shipping pallets to Amazon:
+There are many important things you need to know when it comes to shipping pallets to Amazon:

 - Shipment ID: A single pallet must have the same shipment ID on every box.
 No exceptions.

-- FBA Labels: Each box on a pallet requires an FBA label.
+- FBA Labels: Each box on a pallet requires an FBA provided label.

 - Single Pallet Max Weight: A single pallet may not exceed 1,500 lbs.